Emik03/KeepCoding/Documentation/KeepCoding_EventHelper.md

 ### [KeepCoding](KeepCoding.md 'KeepCoding')
 ## EventHelper Class
 KMFramework extension methods that makes it easier to assign multiple events to a variable in one statement.
-Written by Emik.
 ```csharp
 public static class EventHelper
 ```